 Tip #5: Use more text and icons

 This is useful when you create infographics.
 Who says infographics have to be colorful always?
-You can use graphics to assist visuals.
+You can use graphics to assist with visuals.
 Using bold text can also show the focus point and catch attention.

-Not sure how to check the color blind version of your artwork in Adobe Illustrator?
+Not sure how to check the color-blind version of your artwork in Adobe Illustrator?
 Keep reading.

-Created a design in Adobe Illustrator and want to double check if it’s color-blind friendly?
+Created a design in Adobe Illustrator and want to double-check if it’s color-blind friendly?
 You can quickly switch the view mode from the overhead menu.

 Go to the overhead menu View > Proof Setup and you can choose between two color blindness modes: Color blindness – Protanopia-type or Color blindness – Deuteranopia-type.